Hoshiharetsu/dat-202_sp20/week01/README.md

 ### Qualitative methods

-There are only six of us (five of you, if I cheat and count the items ahead of time), so we'll see whether we notice a difference in these two methods, I guess!
+There are only six of us (five of you, since I need to act as the facilitator), so we'll see whether we notice a difference in these two methods, I guess!

 First, we're going to guess the number of items in a jar!
 As a group!
 This is referred to as "panel consensus."

 Then, we will go through the Delphi method to guess the number of _different_ items in a _different jar_.

+Then we'll count and see how the two methods compare in a small group environment.

 While "panel consensus" is mostly what it sounds like&mdash;talk it over as a group and see what kind of answer people seem to agree on&mdash;it might be helpful to have some background on the [Delphi method](https://en.wikipedia.org/wiki/Delphi_method).

 After doing these activities, let's **talk over the pros and cons of each and how accurate we think they might be**.

 The final qualitative method listed on the chart above is "market research."
+[This](https://www.entrepreneur.com/encyclopedia/market-research) is a pretty good article with more information about what that entails.